-Parasite director Bong Joon-ho’s insightful and engaging comedy/thriller became one of the most talked about films of the year.
-It also set a new precedent for how a South Korean movie can connect with American audiences.
-The film is packed with social commentary, thrilling moments, and plenty of meaty writing worthy of a full Parasite movie analysis.
+Parasite director Bong Joon-ho’s insightful and engaging comedy/thriller became one of the most talked-about films of the year and set a new precedent for the mark a South Korean movie can leave on United States’ movie-going audiences.
+The film is packed with social commentary, thrilling moments, and plenty of meaty writing worthy of a full ‘Parasite movie analysis’.

 Subscribe for more filmmaking videos like this.

-Parasite Movie Synopsis
+Parasite Movie Synopsis - what is Parasite about

 The Kim family lives in a semi-basement and struggles to keep food on the table.
-They take on odd jobs for cash like folding pizza boxes, and they rely on unprotected wi-fi networks and street-cleaning pesticides to keep their home insect free.
+They take on odd jobs for cash like folding pizza boxes, and they rely on unprotected wi-fi networks and street-cleaning pesticides to keep their home insect-free.

 Ki-woo, the son, is gifted a scholar’s stone or suseok by a friend and given a recommendation for a tutoring job with a wealthy family.
 Ki-woo and his sister Ki-jung forge credentials for the job, and thus begins the long-con that sees each member of the Kim family infiltrating the upper-class Park family one-by-one.
 There are plenty of examples of subtle foreshadowing all throughout this opening act that circle back around by the end of the film.

 Once the entire Kim family is employed in the Park household, the lower-class con-artists begin to assume more and more of this fabricated identity of wealth.
 They take the affluent home as their own while the Parks are away… and that’s when Moon-gwang shows back up and everything changes.
 Let’s shift gears from a Parasite summary to a Parasite movie analysis.

 Did You Know?